 The RF/PF have greatly increased in efficiency since the issuance of M16s began.
-By the end of 1969, issuance to RF/PF is expected to be completed.
-All maneuver battalions of RVNAF have already been equipped with M16s and by year end, will also be equipped with M60 machine guns and M79 grenade launchers.
+All maneuver battalions of RVNAF have already been equipped with M16s, M60 machine guns and M79 grenade launchers.

-The Army of the Republic of Vietnam (ARVN) combat units increased their transportation capability by 50 per cent last year by replacing old vehicles with new models while communications were improved by newer, light-weight PRC25 radios.
+The Army of the Republic of Vietnam (ARVN) combat units increased their transportation capability last year by replacing old vehicles with new models while communications were improved by newer, light-weight PRC25 radios.